-Under Alternative 5, the County, through an interlocal agreement with all the island municipalities, would implement the 50-year beach nourishment project described under Alternative 3, with the addition of a structural Boque Inlet management component consisting of a terminal groin on the west end of Emerald Isle (Figure 3.16).
+Under Alternative 5, the County, through an interlocal agreement with all of the island municipalities, would implement the 50-year beach nourishment project described under Alternative 3, with the addition of a structural Bogue Inlet management component consisting of a terminal groin on the west end of Emerald Isle (Figure 3.16).
 Nourishment parameters, regimes, and volumes for the Pine Knoll Shores, Indian Beach/Salter Path, and Emerald Isle East management reaches, as well parameters for potential interim maintenance/supplemental storm nourishment of Atlantic Beach, would be the same as those previously described under Alternative 3 (Table 3.11).
 Furthermore, all sand sources for beach nourishment (i.e., Old and Current ODMDS, Area Y, AIWW disposal islands, and upland borrow sites) and associated methods of beach fill extraction would be the same as those described under Alternative 3.
-Alternative 5 would not include any efforts to manage the Boque Inlet ebb channel through relocations or dredging.
-In the absence of Boque Inlet ebb channel relocations as a sand source, the total volume of available beach fill from all other known feasible borrow sources would fall short of the projected island-wide 50-year need.
-Therefore, Alternative 5 would not provide for any sand placement on the approximately eight miles of beaches along central and western Emerald Isle and Boque Inlet.
-However, Alternative 5 would attempt to reduce sand losses along these reaches through the construction of a 1,250-ft-long terminal groin along the shoulder of Bogue Inlet.
+Alternative 5 would not include any efforts to manage the Bogue Inlet ebb channel through relocations or dredging.
+In the absence of Bogue Inlet ebb channel relocations as a sand source, the total volume of available beach fill from all other known feasible borrow sources would fall short of the projected island-wide 50-year need.
+Therefore, Alternative 5 would not provide for any sand placement on the approximately eight miles of beaches along central and